AKS Shared Application Gateway

 Click Add.
 The Add Infrastructure Security pane displays.

-Define the rule and click Add.
+Define your rule (e.g., port 8080) and click Add.
 The rule is added to the Security Group Rules list.

-When Ingress is configured, view details by navigating to Kubernetes -> Ingress, and selecting your Ingress from the NAME column.
+Navigate to Kubernetes -> Ingress, and select your Ingress from the NAME column.

 Command: curl http://ig-nev-ingress-ing-t2-1.duplopoc.net/path1/